🔥 Get $100 off with today’s special

 Gaps Near Gutters and Soffits

-Gutters and soffits often create weak spots in the roofline.
-Rats can climb walls and reach these areas easily.
+Gutters and soffits create weak spots in the roofline.
+Rats climb walls to reach these areas, where the attic provides warmth and shelter.

 Damaged Vents or Roof Edges

-Sealing these areas is part of rodent exclusion.
+Sealing these areas supports rodent exclusion.

 When Attic Rat Removal Needs a Pro